cjpardodelahoz/nostoc/README.md

      $(conda info --base)/envs/anvio-7.1/lib/python3.6/_sysconfigdata_x86_64_conda_linux_gnu.py
     ```
     I always ran anvio from our cluster, but I set up a port to get the interactive sessions on Chrome in my local computer.
 [Check out this post that explains how to do it](https://merenlab.org/2018/03/07/working-with-remote-interative/).
 - **R 4.2.2** For increased reproducibility, I have R as conda environment and used [renv](https://rstudio.github.io/renv/articles/renv.html#collaboration) to manage R packages.
 To reproduce my R environment, make sure that you have cloned the repository or downloaded the files `renv.lock`, `.Rprofile`, `renv/settings.dcf`, and `renv/activate.R`.
-You will first install the conda environment with R 4.2.2.
+If you are using a version of R other than 4.2.2, you can install the conda environment with R 4.2.2:

     ```sh
     # Create conda environment with R 4.2.2 and renv